gef24-group/game-engine/README.md

 ### Prerequisites
 This project uses CMake along with Ninja as the build system
 You may install a [pre built package](https://github.com/ninja-build/ninja/wiki/Pre-built-Ninja-packages) of Ninja on your platform
-Additionally, please ensure that the required dependencies are installed on your platform
+Additionally, please ensure that the following dependencies are installed on your platform

 #### Ubuntu 24.04
 ```bash